cbohnert67/-Computational-Mathematics-with-SageMath/README.md

 using_object_oriented_python.ipynb

-## Week 3 : Introduction to Sagemath and basic of calculus
+## Week 3 : Introduction to Sagemath and basics of calculus

 exploring_integers.ipynb